Stuycs-K/project03-final-yangt/DEVLOG.md

 ### 2024 - 01 - 13 - Threading
 Updated main.c + asked for pthread lib perm (which I forgot to ask for whoops)

+### 2024 - 01 - 14 - Threading
+Removed threading

+### 2024 - 01 - 15 - Forking
+Implemented what was suggested in class